-Refugee couple swept away at Muriwai Beach leave behind nine children
+Former refugee couple swept away at Muriwai Beach leave behind nine children

 They lived in a refugee camp on the Thai/Burmese border for 10 years before being resettled in New Zealand in January 2008.

 Both parents were still learning English with Waitakere Adult Literacy, but the older children are now working.
-Dah Htoo Ukay works in the Tegel chicken factory and two of her brothers work for The Warehouse.
+Dah Htoo Ukay works in the Tegel chicken factory and two of her brothers work at a warehouse.

 One brother is married with a 3-year-old son.